Get Started With HDR Photography

 There are several options available to you.
 For a start, if you have a modern smartphone, then your own phone might be able to do it for you – did you know?
 If you are using a camera, then there is a good chance that the camera can also do it for you – if neither is the case, you can use specific software to create your HDR image.
 In this section, I will go over the most important and best options in that regard and link tutorials for every single one.
 Dive right in!

 - In-Camera or with your phone.
-This is a great option if you are just testing the waters to see if HDR photography does anything for you.
+This is a great option if you are just testing the waters to see if HDR photography does anything for you and you wanna get started with HDR photography right away.
 Both the camera and the phone have modes that do the process of combining exposures for you.
 Here is some help on how to find these settings for Sony, Canon, and Nikon cameras (you might have to Google for your own model to see if it can do it though).

 The limitation of this is that you will not have any say in the HDR outcome – the Auto HDR Mode will decide what looks good and what does not.